saifulislam88/aws/Q.aws-interview-questions/Is there a better or more secure option in AWS instead of setting up a bastion host manually.md

-We can use more secure AWS Systems Manager Session Manager instead of setting up and maintaining a bastion host.
+We can use more secure AWS Systems Manager Session Manager(SSM) instead of setting up and maintaining a bastion host.

 ## Session Manager allows you to:
 - Connect to your EC2 instances without any public IP addresses